COBISS Platform – Co-operative Online Bibliographic System and Services

 • orders, receipt and delivery of exchange, receipt and delivery of legal deposit copy, receipt of gift and entry of other types of library materials acquisition;

-• maintenance of partner and fund data, and setting-up of counters;
+• maintenance of partner and fund data;

 • sending orders to suppliers by using the EDIFACT Standard;

-• pre-order selection
+• pre-order selection;

 • creation of publication patterns;